flying-pisces/mkd_automation/STATUS.md

 # Development Status

-## Current Status: Day 0
+## Current Status: Day 1 Complete

-We are at the beginning of the development cycle.
-The development plan has been created, and the project is ready for implementation.
+We have completed the Day 1 development plan.
+The basic input capture functionality has been implemented and tested.

 ## Next Steps

-The next step is to begin **Phase 1: Core Functionality**, starting with **Day 1: Basic Input Capture**.
+The next step is to begin **Phase 1: Core Functionality**, starting with **Day 2: Simple Playback Functionality**.